 The reasons heavy caffeine consumption is so addicting is because their brain's sensitivity to dopamine and other chemicals has been reduced so much that it can no longer function properly without a constant influx of coffee.
 They've become dependent.
 That's not always a bad thing.
 But in this case, it's definitely sub-optimal.

-According to a 2008 review, the combination of L-theanine and caffeine is more effective in promoting concentration and enhancing mood than just caffeine alone.20 I take L-theanine with my caffeine, but don’t be surprised if you try it and notice no difference – the effects are more subtle than those of ingesting coffee.
+Tea is more calming than coffee, while often being just as invigorating.
+One reason is that it usually contains less caffeine.
+The other is that it contains a mix of relaxing chemicals.
+One of those chemicals is L-theanine, which can be purchased for cheap in pill form.
+According to a 2008 review, the combination of L-theanine and caffeine is more effective in promoting concentration and enhancing mood than just caffeine alone.20 I take L-theanine with my caffeine, but don't be surprised if you try it and notice no difference – the effects are more subtle than those of ingesting coffee.

 3. Listen to Music